-Prototype sampling efforts have enabled the construction of a DNA barcode library, site-specific species lists (these lists will continue to be developed as part of characterization activities), and a test dataset to use for optimizing NEON's data ingest and quality control processes.
-In addition, logistical challenges associated with deploying traps in disparate environments have been addressed.
+Prototype sampling efforts have contributed to a DNA barcode library, site-specific species lists (with indications of nativity sourced from the literature), and a test dataset to use for optimizing NEON's data ingest and quality control processes.
+In addition, logistical challenges associated with deploying traps in disparate environments served to inform the current sampling design.
 Specific issues and lessons learned include:

 - Light bulbs, which are included as part of the CO2 traps were observed to result in a higher amount of bycatch (e.g., moths) compared to when lights were turned off.
 Because "cleaner" samples with less bycatch are much easier to process and result in better data quality, light bulbs will be disabled in the traps used in operations. - Grazing livestock caused damage to traps at the Central Plains Experimental Range.
 To mitigate this damage, aluminum foil was wrapped around wires and battery leads.
 This technique will be useful at other grazed sites. - At sites where trees are not available to hang mosquito traps (e.g. Central Plains Experimental Range, Sterling), NEON tested shepherd's hooks as an alternative structure from which to hang traps.
 Some models were found to be too thin and tended to break or bend or have too wide of a hook that the trap could swing off from.
-By trial and error, NEON identified a robust shepherd's hook that can accommodate mosquito traps at any sites where appropriate structures are not present.
+In loose or sandy soils, hooks required stabilization (e.g., posts were sunk into a plastic bucket with concrete).
+By trial and error, NEON identified a robust shepherd's hook deployment strategy that can accommodate mosquito traps at any sites where appropriate structures are not present.